Klomgor/handbook/titles-for-programmers.md

 ## Programming Management

-On Web and SIP programming teams, Lead Programmers (L4) and Principal Programmers (L5) act as tech leads to Junior - Senior Programmers (L1-3).
-All Leads and Principals report directly to our CTO.
+On Web, SIP, and Mobile programming teams, Lead Programmers (L4) and Principal Programmers (L5) act as tech leads to Junior - Senior Programmers (L1-3).
+All Principals report directly to our CTO.
 Tech leads are responsible for:
 - Reviewing a report's substantial PRs before they're shipped.
 - Having a kick-off conversation with a report on every substantial project.
 - Reviewing a report's on-call work and handoff after every shift.